Head & Heart: Background

 Corry and MNEK told Notion magazine how the collaboration came about:

 Joel: I was working on the track last year and at the time, I was launching my single “Lonely” before, so I couldn’t really get my head fully into it.
 I had this demo and I just knew this track was special.
 I totally connected with it.
 Once I got “Lonely” out at the beginning of the year, I started to have the headspace to work on it [“Head & Heart”].
 It was far from finished, I knew it needed a new vocal, it needed new parts written.
 The demo got into MNEK’s hands, thank God [he chuckles].
 He messaged me, said he loved the record as well, which meant a lot to me.
 I’ve been a big fan of MNEK’s for years so when he hit me up, I was like, gheez!
 He was into re-vocaling the track and he wrote the parts it needed.
 He was the missing piece of the puzzle.
 He brought it all together.
 He sent me his bits and I was blown away by it.
 I couldn’t be happier with how it’s come out, it’s amazing.

 MNEK: I did my bits the day after I heard the song.
 I had nothing else to do so I was like, let’s go and do that.
 I did it and sent the parts.
 To finish the record, me and Joel were WhatsApping each other back and forth about changes on the song constantly – like daily!
-About can we put this bit back in, can we take this one out, do you lie the synth part added… it was very much that via WhatsApp.
+About can we put this bit back in, can we take this one out, do you like the synth part added… it was very much that via WhatsApp.
 It was cool to go back and forth in that way.
 We were both so excited about the song and it coming out.
 Obviously, we couldn’t be in the same room, but it was nice for Joel to keep me in the loop with everything that was going on with the song because he could have easily kept me out of it but he respected that I care about everything, and I loved this song as well.
 It was both of us really excited about it.

 Chart performance

 "Head & Heart" reached number one in the United Kingdom on 24 July 2020, after first entering the UK Singles Chart at number fifteen two weeks earlier.
 It became both Corry and MNEK's first number one in their native country and remained at the top position for six consecutive weeks, and was certified Platinum for exceeding 600,000 units on 11 September 2020.
 The song went on to spend 71 weeks on the UK Singles Chart.
-The song also reached number one on the Scottish Singles Chart.

 "Head & Heart" also reached number one in Ireland and the Netherlands and was a top ten hit in several other countries, including Australia, Belgium, Denmark, Germany, New Zealand and Sweden.
 It also peaked at number 12 in Greece.